 Dental sedation is a crucial part of some procedures that are intended for various purposes.
-Some of them are numbing the oral tissues to prevent pain and discomfort, easing the patients’ nerves and reducing their anxiety levels, putting the patient in a state of partial or deep sleep, etc. One of the most prominent types of sedation is IV or Intravenous sedation and is highly preferred in dental procedures.
+They either numb the oral tissues to prevent pain and discomfort, ease the patients' nerves, reduce their anxiety levels, or put the patient in a state of partial or deep sleep.
+One of the most prominent types of sedation is IV or Intravenous sedation and is highly preferred in dental procedures.

 IV sedation is also known as oral conscious sedation.
-As the name suggests, it is administered directly into the patient’s vein and induces partial sleep.
+As the name suggests, it is administered directly into the patient's vein and induces partial sleep.
 Under its influence, the patient would be less aware of their surroundings and have a very faint memory of what happened during the procedure.
-It is usually preferred for prolonged treatments or surgeries that tend to take slightly longer to be completed.
-The dentist would determine the right dosage of the sedative to be administered depending on the requirement and severity of the procedure.
+It is usually preferred for prolonged treatments or surgeries that take a long time to complete.
+The dentist would determine the sedative's right dosage to be administered depending on the requirement and severity of the procedure.